How to Write a Demand Letter

 - Supporting documents

-Your Las Vegas accident attorney can make sure you include all relevant information in your demand letter for a timely claims process.
+Your Las Vegas car accident lawyer can make sure you include all relevant information in your demand letter for a timely claims process.
 Your lawyer can also help you calculate an accurate demand amount.
 Insurance company estimates are often lower than the full value of your claim.
 An attorney’s estimate, however, will be its maximum potential value.
 They will also attach any required supporting documents, such as police reports, medical records, letters, and bills.

 Sample Demand Letters